 The system is shipped defaulted for Contact ID format.
-It is the only format capable of uniquely reporting all 250 zones, as well as openings and closings for all 250 users.
-This requires central stations to be equipped with the ADEMCO 685 (using software level 4.10 or higher) or MX8000 receiver to fully support all new VISTA-128FBP/VISTA-250FBP report codes.
-If you need to update your 685 or MX8000 receiver, contact your distributor.
+It is the only format capable of uniquely reporting all 32 zones, as well as openings and closings for all 75 users.
+This requires central stations to be equipped with the MX8000 receiver.
+If you need to update your MX8000 Receiver, contact your distributor.

-The system supports ADEMCO Low Speed 3+1; 4+1; 4+2; Sescoa/Radionics 3+1; 4+1; 4+2; ADEMCO 4+2 Express; ADEMCO High Speed; ADEMCO Contact ID Formats.
+The system supports ADEMCO Low Speed 3+1; 4+1; 4+2; Sescoa/Radionics 3+1; 4+1; 4+2; ADEMCO 4+2 Express; ADEMCO High Speed; ADEMCO Contact ID formats.